Identify your Atlassian product and path to log4j.properties file

 # log4j.appender.jms=org.apache.log4j.net.JMSAppender [...]

 To propagate the changes it is necessary to restart the application

-Nevertheless, Bitbucket might be under certain circumstances affected as Bitbucket is bundled with Elasticsearch.
-Our recommendation is to disable Elasticsearch for the meantime until official information is available.
+Nevertheless, Bitbucket might under certain circumstances be affected as Bitbucket is bundled with Elasticsearch.

 As we don’t have enough information yet – as a precaution – you might want to consider deactivating Elasticsearch in Bitbucket until more information is available